-, but you can control the symptoms and prevent some future outbreaks.
-Using medications to control symptoms once they occur is called outbreak or episodic therapy.
-Using medication to prevent future outbreaks is called suppressive therapy.
+Medications can help control genital herpes symptoms and prevent some future outbreaks.
+Medication to control symptoms once they occur is called

-Keep in mind that even when you are taking medication for an outbreak, you are still contagious.
-You can still infect your partner or your baby.
+Herpes is still contagious even when suppressive medication is being taken.
+The virus can still be passed to others.
 Suppressive therapy may reduce your risk of infecting others, but it will not eliminate this risk entirely.

 When you begin to experience early symptoms of a genital herpes outbreak, you can take medication to control the severity and the duration of the symptoms.
-You take the medication only when you are experiencing the symptoms to make you more comfortable.
+You take the medication only when you are experiencing the symptoms.
 The disadvantage of episodic therapy is that it may not reduce the risk of spreading genital herpes to your partner.
 This is because some outbreaks may not trigger symptoms.

 Aoki FY, Tyring S, Diaz-Mitoma F, Gross G, Gao J, Hamed K. Single-day, patient-initiated famciclovir therapy for recurrent genital herpes: a randomized, double-blind, placebo-controlled trial.

 Beauman JG.
 Genital herpes: a review.
 Am Fam Physician.
 2005;72(8):1527-1534.